jvican/zinc/README.md

 To compile your project with Zinc 1.0, run `zincCompile`.

+**This plugin does not support Zinc 1.0 compilation of 2.10 Scala projects**.
+We welcome contributions on supporting 2.10 projects.

 In complex setups, there may be some problems with caching.
 In the next days, we will improve these situations.